nluhmann/PhySca/README.md

   -w , --weight \<weightfile>
-                        weights for adjacencies at specific internal nodes, adjacencies at other nodes have a weight of 0
+                        weights for adjacencies at specific internal nodes, adjacencies at other nodes are assigned a weight of 0

   -gx \<weightfile>                weights for adjacencies at specific internal nodes,
                         adjacencies at other nodes have weights computed by